GO

 So how did NIS earn these accreditations and how do we maintain them?
 For both CIS and WASC, the school must participate in an ongoing 10-year cycle of quality where we demonstrate our capacity, commitment and competence to support the attainment of the three driving ideals listed above.

-And that cycle is quite rigorous, with visiting teams supplementing an in-depth school-conducted self-study and informing a comprehensive action-planning component.
+That cycle is quite rigorous, with visiting teams supplementing an in-depth school-conducted self-study and informing a comprehensive action-planning component.

 For the IB, the authorization process is also quite extensive, with only schools ready to provide the challenging and unique programs receiving IB World School status.